 The film is gorgeously photographed, moving between decades, centuries, millions and billions of years like an observatory telescope, shifting from north to south, east to west and opening its shutters like eyelids to expose almost unbearable realities of past and present Chilean life.
 The images of the desert are powerful: the desert itself a reflection of the world where nothing is ever completely erased, where atoms and bone fragments dazzle the eye like translucent rain and dust motes dance in the harsh winds.

-Saddest of all are the women who search the Atacama desert for the remains of their disappeared sons and daughters, aware that Pinochet's military junta attempted to excavate the mass graves and remove the evidence: but also aware that small pieces of the human remains were left behind.
+Sad, sad is the story of all the women who search the Atacama desert for the remains of their disappeared sons and daughters, aware that Pinochet's military junta attempted to excavate the mass graves and remove the evidence: but also aware that small pieces of the human remains were left behind.
 A foot, a skull fragment, tiny sherds of bones: these pieces found so far are now cataloged and stored in a museum laboratory until they can be identified and reunited with their families.

 Intersecting stories tell of Pinochet's concentration camps where internees kept their souls alive by studying the stars; and where Chilean astronomers who are focused on the sky and the planets are also deeply rooted in Chile's recent past.
 The children of the disappeared, the architect who painstakingly recorded the layout of the concentration camps, the historian who marvels of the forgotten past, all are both archaeologist and astronomer.
 It is patently clear that there are still people who say "enough is enough, the past is gone and let's move forward", unaware as are the makers of this film that the past is never truly gone.